vincentleeuwen/python-cooking-with-objects/README.md

 ## [07] As a waiter.
 I would like to keep track of the items that a customer orders.
 So that I can present the bill afterwards.

 ### 1. Add a class for check
-### 2. Add a initializer method which creates a empty array
+### 2. Add an initializer method which creates an empty array

- - create a instance variable in the initializer and assign a empty array to it
+ - create an instance variable in the initializer and assign an empty array to it

 ### 3. Create a method to add items to the check